 Are there any other costs?
 Is there anything I need to bring?

 All materials are included in the cost of the course and tools are provided.
+We will use a range of different papers for the projects, including Japanese paper for one of the books.
+Should you wish to use Japanese paper for all the book projects you will need to provide your own and bring these to the first session.
+If you would like to use decorative Japanese paper for the case lining, your tutor will advise you about where to purchase this during the first session.
 Please bring a sharp pencil, notebook and pen to each class as you might wish to make your own notes to supplement the course handouts handouts which will be available on Google Classroom.

 Need art supplies?
 Our partner London Graphic Centre has everything you need from pencils to printing services, at 15% off.